 As the largest clean energy source, the development of nuclear power can ensure that the future generation’s energy demands are met effectively and efficiently.
 The strong long-term demand for uranium can be attributed to the energy needs of emerging countries in Asia, particularly China and India, that seek cleaner alternatives to fossil fuels.
-According to the International Atomic Energy Agency in 2010, nuclear power generated approximately 14% of all global electricity from reactors in 30 different countries.
-As of November 1, 2016, there were 444 operational nuclear reactors with another 571 under construction or being planned.

 Most of the countries that use nuclear-generated electricity do not have sufficient domestic uranium supply to fuel their reactors and therefore they secure the majority of their required uranium supply by entering into medium-term and long-term contracts with foreign uranium producers and other suppliers.
 Remaining supplies are secured through spot purchases of uranium.

 Uranium does not trade on an open market like other commodities.
 Buyers and sellers negotiate contracts privately.
 The long-term contract price for uranium is reported on a monthly basis by UxC LLC (UxC) and TradeTech. (see graph below)